artch/angular-route-segment/README.md

 <div app-view-segment="1"></div>
 ```

 ...etc.
 You can reach any nesting level here.
+Every view will be handled independently, keeping the state of top-level views.

 Documentation
 -------------